dodler0/uptimal/README.md

 3. Process the data using Polars.
 4. Print a summary of the enrichment process, including the number of crashes that occurred on a holiday.

+## Output

+The script generates a single output file in the project's root directory:

+- **`crashes.parquet`**: A Parquet file containing all the original collision data, enriched with holiday information.
+It includes an `IS_HOLIDAY` boolean column for easy analysis.

 ## Data Sources

 - **Motor Vehicle Collisions**: Provided by NYC Open Data.